THE HOME OF WATCH CULTURE

 Image courtesy of Wind Vintage

 It may not look like it on the surface, but the F.P.
-Journe Chronomètre Bleu is one of the most unique watches in this line up.
+Journe Chronomètre Bleu is one of the most unique watches in this lineup.
 First, the 39mm case is made from tantalum, a metal usually reserved for special circumstances, such as complex medical implants and modern aircraft engines.
-It’s incredibly hard-wearing and as such, not commonly used in watchmaking.
+It’s incredibly hard-wearing but similarly incredibly difficult to machine and, as such, is not commonly used in watchmaking.
 The Chronomètre Bleu uses it to its advantage, with the subtle blue tones of the case material accompanying that mirror-like dial that’s famously difficult to produce.

 fp journe chronometre bleu movement caseback